solidi/algorithms/ctci/README.md

 1. Clarify permutations.
 Chaging order is one definition.
 1. It is easier to replace characters in an array by working backward.
 1. Palindromes operate on even and odd number of characters.
+1. To optimize space, use the transformation matrix as storage.

 ## Takeaways